blarney-lang/blarney/README.md

 <img src="blarney-logo.svg" width=275>

-Blarney is a Haskell library for hardware description that builds a range of HDL abstractions on top of a small set of core circuit primitives.
+Blarney is a Haskell library for hardware description that builds a range of HDL abstractions on top of a small set of pure functional circuit primitives.
 It is a modern variant of [Lava](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.110.5587&rep=rep1&type=pdf), requiring GHC 8.6.1 or later.
+Some aspects of the library are also inspired by the [Bluespec language](https://github.com/B-Lang-org/bsc).
 Below, we introduce the library by example, supplementing the [Haddock docs](http://mn416.github.io/blarney/index.html).

 ## Contents